Archaeometallurgy: Methods

 There are various methodological approaches to archaeometallurgical studies.
 The same methods used in analytical chemistry may be used to analyze artifacts.
 Chemical analysis methods may include the analysis of mass, density or chemical composition.
 Most methods are non-destructive in nature, such as X-ray spectroscopy, or micro-destructive (requiring removal of only a tiny portion of the sample).
 Non-destructive methods can be used on more artefacts than destructive ones, but because they operate at the surface of the metal, corrosion and other surface effects may interfere with the results.
 Options that include sampling include various forms of mass spectrometry and a variety of chemical tests.

 Modern to ancient

 One of the methods of archaeometallurgy is the study of modern metals and alloys to explain and understand the use of metals in the past.
-A study conducted by the department of Particle Physics and Astrophysics at Weizmann Institute of Science and the department of Archaeology at the University of Haifia analyzed the chemical composition and the mass of different denominations of Euro coinage.
+A study conducted by the department of Particle Physics and Astrophysics at Weizmann Institute of Science and the department of Archaeology at the University of Haifa analyzed the chemical composition and the mass of different denominations of Euro coinage.
 They concluded that even with modern standards and technology, there is a considerable variation within the "same" denomination of coin.
 This simple conclusion can be used to further analyze discoveries of ancient currency.